Can e-commerce help save the “Rust Belt”?

 Marketing and Science: An Uneasy Partnership

 The intersection of science and marketing is riddled with potholes.
 On one hand, dangerous products shouldn’t land on shelves, which requires a certain amount of oversight.
-However, mixing scientific studies with promotional materials can be a messy legal recipe.
+On the other hand, mixing scientific studies with promotional materials can be a messy legal recipe.
 Why?
 Because science is not a monolith; a singular idea.
 Scientists don’t always agree.
 Which raises the question: Should judges be determining the proper way to present scientific findings?

 The FTC’s Rule About Scientific Support

-You may be wondering: “Why can the FTC sue over some scientific studies but not others?”
+You may be wondering: “Why can the FTC sue over certain scientific studies but not others?”
 And that’s the question Quincy wants people to ask.
 But is it the right question?

 Quincy insists the lawsuit is subjectively rooted, and therefore meritless.
 In a statement the company argued: